 To overcome this, video calling platforms like Zoom or Teams can be a valuable addition to any public consultation program, even for smaller projects.
 They offer a platform to discuss important design decisions with local stakeholders, address key questions, and explain the engagement program and project history.
 While face-to-face meetings are ideal for open and direct dialogue, online video tools can help to facilitate group discussions and make public consultations more accessible to a wider audience.

-Nine tips for your next online consultation meeting
+Nine tips for your next Zoom or Teams consultation meeting

-Select a tool that has low technical barriers
+Select a video calling platform with low technical barriers